 Introduction

 Skid resistance, related to the friction generated between car tyres and road surface, is a key parameter for road safety.
-Indeed, it enables drivers to shorten their stopping distances and to follow their desired trajectories on the roads.
+Indeed, it enables drivers to shorten their stopping distances and to follow their desired trajectories on roads.
 Skid resistance depends as much on the car tyres and operating conditions, as on the road surface characteristics.
 For the road surface, the texture remains the main parameters governing the contribution to skid resistance.
-That texture is composed of a multitude of roughness scales, but usually grouped into two sets termed Macrotexture and Microtexture [1].
+That texture is composed of a multitude of roughness scales, which are usually grouped into two sets termed Macrotexture and Microtexture [1].

-Recently, a computational model named the ‘Dynamic Friction Model (DFM)’ has been proposed to predict the contribution to skid resistance of road surfaces via their texture topographies [2, 3].
-Although the suitability of this DFM to evaluate the wet skid resistance of road surfaces has been demonstrated [2], a study is yet to be done to identify exactly the involvement of these two different roughness scales (Macrotexture and Microtexture) in the generation of tire/road friction [2 – 6].
+Recently, a computational model named the ‘Dynamic Friction Model (DFM)’ has been proposed to predict the contribution to skid resistance from road surfaces, via their texture topographies [2, 3].
+Although the suitability of this DFM to evaluate the wet skid resistance of road surfaces has been demonstrated [2], a study is yet to be done to identify exactly the involvement of the two different roughness scales (Macrotexture and Microtexture) in the generation of tire/road friction [2 – 6].

-The proposed work in this paper aims to proceed to this study using the DFM in order to capture the influence of these Macrotexture and Microtexture.
+The proposed work in this paper aims to proceed to this study using the DFM in order to capture the influence of both Macrotexture and Microtexture.
 The study will be based upon a real road surface, that the DFM has already been validated against following experimental tests [2].
-Via the Empirical Mode Decomposition (EMD) method (a part of the Huang Hilbert Transform (HHT)), a profile of this texture will be decomposed at a multitude of fundamental profiles of different roughness scales termed “Intrinsic Mode Functions” (IFM) [7-9].
-The derived IMF functions are then subtracted to the original profile to produce different new smoother profiles with more or less Microtexture and Macrotexture.
-Then, the DFM will be applied to these profiles to highlight the contributions of the Macrotexture and Microtexture in the generation of skid resistance.
+Utilising the Empirical Mode Decomposition (EMD) method (a part of the Huang Hilbert Transform (HHT)), a profile of this texture will be decomposed to a multitude of constituent fundamental profiles at different roughness scales termed “Intrinsic Mode Functions” (IFM) [7-9].
+The derived IMF functions are then subtracted from the original profile, to produce a set of new smoother profiles with more or less Microtexture and Macrotexture.
+The DFM will then be applied to these profiles to highlight the contributions of the Macrotexture and Microtexture in the generation of skid resistance.

 The DFM and its validation